DSL Reference

 With timeOut

-, the job is considered failed if it runs longer than the specified time period.
-To specify time period, you should use the timeOutInMinutes
+, the job is considered failed if it cannot start within the specified time period or runs longer than the specified time period.
+To specify the timeouts period, you should use the timeOutInMinutes

 keyword inside timeOut